yoninazarathy/ProgrammingBootcamp_v1/README.md

 # ProgrammingBootcamp_v1
-This is a repo for (mostly) Python files for the UQ SMP Programming Bootcamp
+This is a repo for (mostly) Python files for the UQ SMP Programming Bootcamp.

+Files will be added up until the boot camp begins.